dhinojosa/scala-implicits-katacoda/02_scala_implicitly/step1.md

 ## `implicitly` Basics

-Let's start from what we learned in the previous scenario, implicitly binding a type, in this case an `IceCream`.
+Let's start from what we learned in the previous scenario, implicitly binding a type, in this case, an `IceCream`.
 We can then bring in the `IceCream` into an `implicit` method parameter.

 Enter the following into your editor: